ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/GCP Shell.md

 You can use the shell with the below tools, or just as a CMD.
 It comes pre-packaged with Docker.
+The environment comes packages with the ENV variables:
+- `DEVSHELL_PROJECT_ID`
 ### Service Identities
 Services identities can be created with `gcloud beta services identity create`, with the tag `--service={service}.googleapis.com` to specify the service.